ncbi/cxx-toolkit/pages/ch_boost.md

 ### Running Unit Tests from a Command-Line

-To run one or more selected test cases from a command-line, use this:
+To see all test cases (as well as the test suites, if any):

+    ./foo --list_content
-    ./foo --run_test=TestCaseName1,TestCaseName2
+    (or, sometimes: ./foo -dryrun)

 Multiple test cases can be selected by using a comma-separated list of names.

-To see all test cases in a unit test, use this:
+To run one or more selected test cases from a command-line:

-    ./foo -dryrun
+    ./foo --run_test='TestCaseName1,TestSuiteNameA/TestCaseNameFoo,*/TestCaseNameBar'

-To see exactly which test cases passed and failed, use this:
+To see exactly which test cases passed and failed:

     ./foo --report_level=detailed

-To see warning messages, use this:
+To see warning messages:

     ./foo --log_level=warning

 Additional runtime parameters can be set.
-For a complete list, see the online [documentation](https://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html).
+For a complete list, see the online [documentation](https://www.boost.org/doc/libs/1_76_0/libs/test/doc/html/boost_test/runtime_config/summary.html).

 <a name="ch_boost.Limitations_of_the_B"></a>